-The General Data Protection Regulations (May 2018) require Broken Rites to provide you with this Fair Processing and Data Privacy Notice and confirm your consent to the use to which we put your personal data.
+The General Data Protection Regulation (May 2018) require Broken Rites to provide you with this Fair Processing and Data Privacy Notice and confirm your consent to the use to which we put your personal data.

 1. Personal data relates to a living individual who can be identified from that data (by the information alone or in conjunction with any other information in the data controller’s possession).

 2. The Data Controller is the National Committee of Broken Rites (contact details below), and decides how your personal data is processed and for what purposes.

 3. We use personal data for the following purposes: –

 - To enable us to provide information and support to clergy spouses/partners who are experiencing difficulty in their relationships or situations;

 - To fundraise and promote the interests of Broken Rites;

 - To manage our employees and volunteers;